ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.md

 In this section, you will provision a VPC, Subnet, Security Group and a Virtual Server Instance (VSI) using the [{{site.data.keyword.cloud-shell_notm}}](/shell) and the {{site.data.keyword.cloud_notm}} CLI.
 VSIs often address peaks in demand after which they can be [suspended or powered down](/docs/vpc?topic=vpc-suspend-billing#billing-details) so that the cloud environment perfectly fits your infrastructure needs.

 If you prefer to use a Terraform template to generate these resources, you can use the template that is available here: https://github.com/IBM-Cloud/vpc-tutorials/tree/master/vpc-lamp and follow the instructions in the README.md.
-This template can also be used in [{{site.data.keyword.bpshort}}](/schematics/overview).
+This template can also be used in [{{site.data.keyword.bpshort}}](/schematics/overview){: external}.
 {: tip}

 1. From the [{{site.data.keyword.Bluemix_notm}} Console](/), launch the [{{site.data.keyword.cloud-shell_notm}}](/shell).